 Stockton Riverside College offers one to one support with bespoke advice and guidance including financial assistance.
 It provides access to a full portfolio of provision across Stockton Riverside College, Bede College and NETA sites including CSCS, construction, welding, catering, care and much more with flexible course start dates throughout the year.

 Youth Direction offers a dedicated support worker who will provide targeted one to one support including advice and guidance to support people towards work, training and education.
 It will give young people help in developing interview skills, developing CV’s, support in applying for traineeships and apprenticeships, work and education courses.
 It also provides support towards making a benefits claim and housing applications.
-It provides support towards making a benefits claim and housing applications as well as support to pay for training, interview clothes, travel, childcare and equipment.
+As well as support to pay for training, interview clothes, travel, childcare and equipment.

 For more information contact Jackie Brewster at Youth Direction by telephone on 01642 677 600.